 However, possibly the biggest drawback with this grill is its price.
 It is up there with the most expensive smokers on the market, with even basic models costing several hundreds of dollars.
 But you get what you pay for with these terrific grill-smokers

-Lastly, we come to combo smoker/grills.
-While Kamado grills can be used as dual-purpose units, there are combination smoker-grills made specifically for people who want maximum backyard options.
+Lastly, we come to the combo smoker/grills.
+While Kamado grills can be used as dual-purpose units, there are combination smoker grills made specifically for people who want maximum backyard options.
 They come in just about every fuel type including charcoal, propane and wood pellet.

 These are ideal for anyone looking for a flexible piece of hardware for smoking and grilling a variety of their favorite fish, meats, and other barbeque classics.
 Most models are reasonably priced considering what you are getting.